 - 1. Demonstrate Ethical and Professional Behavior - 2.
-Engage Diversity and Difference in Practice - 3.
-Advance Human Rights and Social, Economic, and Environmental Justice - 4.
-Engage in Practice-Informed Research and research-Informed Practice - 5.
+Advance Human Rights and Social, Racial, Economic, and Environmental Justice - 3.
+Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice - 4.
+Engage in Practice-Informed Research and Research-Informed Practice - 5.
 Engage in Policy Practice - 6.
 Engage with Individuals, Families, Groups, Organizations, and Communities - 7.
-Assess Individuals, Families, Groups, Organizations, and Communities

-- 8. Intervene with Individuals, Families, Groups, Organizations, and Communities - 9.
-Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities - 10.
-Engage, assess, intervene, and evaluate with individuals, families, groups, organizations, and communities.
+Assess Individuals, Families, Groups, Organizations, and Communities - 8.
+Intervene with Individuals, Families, Groups, Organizations, and Communities - 9.
+Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities

-CSWE is the accrediting body for all Bachelor and Master's degree programs in social work in the U.S. The graduate social work program at WTAMU is accredited by CSWE.
+CSWE is the accrediting body for all bachelor's and master's degree programs in social work in the U.S. The graduate social work program at WTAMU is accredited by CSWE.
 Candidacy was granted in 2010, with initial accreditation granted in 2013 and reaffirmation in 2017.
+The next reaffirmation is expected to be completed in 2024.